WHAT WE DO

 The HSFSA uses the national health events calendar as a reference point for carrying out campaigns and awareness drives at target groups or at population level.
-As our mission states: “We intend to halt the rise of premature deaths through cardiovascular disease (CVD) in South Africa and promote the adoption of healthy lifestyles.”
+As our mission states: “We intend to halt the rise of premature deaths through cardiovascular disease and cerebrovascular disease (CVD) in South Africa and promote the adoption of healthy lifestyles.”
 Ultimately, we aim to reduce the burden placed on the South African healthcare system by cardiovascular disease.

 Our involvement in advocacy work to influence health and fiscal policy development is an exciting journey and our venture into the research space is even more exciting.
 However, on a day-to-day basis our work streams go far in reaching our goals.

 The Heart and Stroke Foundation South Africa’s Health Promotions Programme empowers all South Africans to adopt healthy lifestyles through education and raising awareness of CVD.
 CVD is the leading preventable cause of death worldwide, and 80% of CVD can be prevented by lifestyle changes.

 The Health Promotion Programmes primary activities are conducting health risk assessments, doing community and corporate health talks, running the Mended Hearts groups and engaging in employee wellness programmes and public health campaigns.

 The nutrition science team ensures that all nutritional information that the HSFSA communicates to the public is evidence based, understandable and practical.
 This responsibility is central to the team’s role in media communications, salt reduction initiatives and food endorsements.
 The team further supports the health promotion team by regularly presenting talks on healthy eating to the public and updating educational resources.
 The team leads certain HSFSA initiatives including the healthy tuck shop programme and the scientific newsletter.
 The team is further instrumental in building relationships with external partners and communicating with healthcare workers.